Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Loch Coruisk © The Luxury Travelers

-Loch Coruisk, Isle of Skye - Scotland Road Trip Itinerary
+Loch Coruisk, Scotland during a Scotland Road Trip Itinerary

 Loch Coruisk © The Luxury Travelers

-Loch Coruisk, Scotland - Scotland Road Trip Itinerary
+Loch Coruisk Scotland during a Scotland Road Trip Itinerary

 Loch Coruisk © The Luxury Travelers

-Loch Coruisk Isle of Skye - Scotland Road Trip Itinerary
+Loch Coruisk, Scotland during a Scotland Road Trip Itinerary

 Loch Coruisk © The Luxury Travelers

-Inside the spectacular Eilean Donan castle, you will walk around its various rooms: the kitchen, inner courtyard, banqueting hall and the main keep.
-For opening hours and admission prices, click here (and check out their live webcam).
+Inside the spectacular Eilean Donan castle, you will walk around its various rooms: the kitchen, inner courtyard, banqueting hall, and the main keep.
+For opening hours and admission prices, visit their website (and check out their live webcam).

-Eilean Donan Castle - Scotland Road Trip Itinerary
+Eilean Donan Castle during a Scotland Road Trip Itinerary

 Eilean Donan Castle © The Luxury Travelers